A Night of Worldly Wines

 A very inexpensive wine made from 80% Kakhet and 20% Haghtanak which are both indigenous to Armenia.
 This wine drinks well past its price point.
 There are light red fruit, caramel, minerals, and wet sand aromas.
 The wine has a lot of sour cherries on the palate with a long finish complimented by the soft tannins.
 This winery has taken huge steps forward with each vintage.

-If you’re looking to savor the exquisite flavor of Balkan wines, look no further than wineandmore.com.
-With an abundance of options from different winemakers, it’s easy to find exactly what your palate desires.
+If you want to savor the exquisite flavor of Balkan wines, look no further than wineandmore.com.
+With many options from different winemakers, it’s easy to find exactly what your palate desires.
 Not sure which bottle is best for you?
 Try out one of their curated wine cases and discover the perfect vintage for any occasion!

 Want to learn more about wine?